 Any removal which requires the disinterment and/or relocation of human remains or a burial marker from a heritage property will follow the processes outlined in the Funeral, Burial and Cremation Services Act which prevails over the Ontario Heritage Act.
-Applications of this nature will be processed on a case by case basis in consultation with the applicant and other relevant agencies, including local First Nations as appropriate.
+Applications of this nature will be processed on a case by case basis in consultation with the applicant and other relevant agencies, including local First Nations and other Indigenous communities as appropriate.
+Consultation with local First Nations and other